Updated Mar 15, 2026

-Mostly, not consistently.
-Across National Student Survey (NSS) open-text comments coded to it facilities, sentiment trends negative overall (index −8.2 from 4,428 comments), although computing sits nearer neutral within the category (−3.4, 11.6% of category volume).
-Within computer science specifically, the balance of student feedback is slightly positive (50.1% positive), yet views of facilities turn on access, reliability and support at assessment pinch-points.
-IT facilities cut across disciplines and providers, while Computer Science (CAH11‑01‑01) provides a sector benchmark for how technology-intensive programmes experience the same services; together they frame where investment and service design most affect student experience.
+Across National Student Survey (NSS) open-text comments coded to it facilities, sentiment trends negative overall (index -8.2 from 4,428 comments), although computing sits closer to neutral within the category (-3.4, 11.6% of category volume).
+Within computer science specifically, the balance of student feedback is slightly positive (50.1% positive), but views of facilities still turn on access, reliability, and support at assessment pinch-points.
+That combination makes the priority clear: students can tolerate complexity, but not avoidable friction when they need tools to work.

 How should universities facilitate access to high‑performance computing resources?